Merzasphor/MWSE/docs/source/types/tes3itemData.md

 ### `data`

 A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
-For data that doesn't persist, use tempData.
+For data that doesn't persist, use `tempData`.

 **Returns**: